Get the Recipes

 "Don't take the risk of the street, there's a great dhaba in Gulsan!"

-"Wait until your last night, then by the time you get sick, you'll already be back in the States."
+"Wait until your last night; then by the time you get sick, you'll already be back in the States."

 The debate, of course, was over if, when, and where we would eat chaat, the broad term for the various snacks sold by street vendors across Bangladesh, India, Nepal, and Pakistan.
-Regardless of the logical rebuttals, our answers were ultimately yes, immediately, and the first place we could find, respectively.
+Regardless of the logical rebuttals, our answers were ultimately yes, right away, and the first place we could find, respectively.
 Like addicts itching for a fix, we found our anxieties quickly displaced by the promise of more immediate pleasures.